Jane Eyre (2011 film): Pre-production

 The film was produced by Alison Owen's company Ruby Films, with financial support from BBC Films, Focus Features and Lipsynch Productions.
 The script by Moira Buffini appeared on the 2008 Brit List, a film-industry-compiled list of the best unproduced screenplays in British film.
 The story is largely presented by way of flashbacks.
 In October 2009, it was announced that Cary Fukunaga would direct the adaptation.
-Fukunaga had been in England promoting a film when he met with the BBC and learned about their plans for a new adaptation.
+Fukunaga had been in England promoting a film when he attended meetings at the BBC and learned about their plans for a new adaptation.
 The filmmakers decided to play up the Gothic elements of the classic novel.
 Fukunaga stated, "I've spent a lot of time rereading the book and trying to feel out what Charlotte Brontë was feeling when she was writing it.
 That sort of spookiness that plagues the entire story... there's been something like 24 adaptations and it's very rare that you see those sorts of darker sides.
 They treat it like it's just a period romance and I think it's much more than that."